Shadow RAM (Acorn): Overview

 Shadow RAM is a block of RAM that can be considered to reside in parallel to the normal memory map and is accessed by the system only under certain conditions.
 When shadow RAM is enabled, the memory region normally used for screen memory becomes available for BASIC program use and for applications employing officially documented operating system interfaces.
 Given the maximum requirement of 20 KB for screen memory with the systems concerned, this amount of RAM is provided as shadow RAM.

 Shadow RAM was fitted as standard on the BBC Micro Model B+ and on the BBC Master series, but was an optional feature provided by third-party expansions on earlier BBC Micro systems and the Acorn Electron.
 The Aries-B20 product, initially sold by Cambridge Computer Consultants, offered 20 KB shadow RAM for the BBC Model B, transparently diverting non-framebuffer accesses to the shadow RAM for addresses in the 20 KB video memory region.
 The Master RAM Board, made by Slogger, offered similar functionality for the Electron.

 In systems based on the BBC Model B+, like the Acorn Cambridge Workstation, the screen memory can reside in either conventional RAM or shadow RAM.
 A programmable array logic (PAL) chip controls access to memory and exposes the screen memory to the CPU by redirecting memory accesses to the appropriate memory locations.
 When shadow mode is enabled, the PAL chip monitors the addresses of instructions fetched by the CPU, and where such instructions have been fetched from a range of memory from 0xA000 to 0xAFFF or from 0xC000 to 0xDFFF, they are considered to be part of the VDU drivers that may access the screen memory.

 Consequently, all memory accesses performed by instructions fetched from these VDU driver regions that then access memory in the range 0x3000 to 0x7FFF are considered to be accessing screen memory, and the PAL chip asserts a signal to select the "shadow" 20 KB memory bank for such instructions so that they may read from or write to the screen.
-All other RAM accesses while in shadow mode are directed towards a contiguous region of RAM from 0x0000 to 0x7FFF, if exposed) that does not host the screen memory.
+All other RAM accesses while in shadow mode are directed towards a contiguous region of RAM from 0x0000 to 0x7FFF that does not host the screen memory.
 Meanwhile, in non-shadow or "normal" mode, this same contiguous region does host the screen memory, as is the convention in the traditional BBC Micro architecture, and the shadow memory is not accessible.